enonic/old-xp-doc/doc/operations/service.rst

   ::

-	 ladmin@my-server:/$ sudo adduser --home <USER-HOME, e.g /home/xp> --gecos "" --UID <UID, eg 1337> --disabled-password <USER, eg xp>
+	 ladmin@my-server:/$ sudo adduser --home /home/xp --gecos "" --UID <some integer> --disabled-password xp

 ..
 TIP::

-   To make access rights setup easier with regards to a shared file setup, we specify UID on the user to make sure the user will have the same UID across different servers in a clustered environment
+   To make access rights setup easier with regards to a shared file setup in a clustered environment, specify UID on the user to make sure the user will have the same UID across different servers.
 ..

    If planning to do the rest of the installation as the xp-user you created, it must be added to the sudo-list: